Salt Lake County Doula Services

 Exercise and nutrition for a healthy pregnancy and trauma recovery

-— I use a “good, better, best” approach to meet you where you’re at and offer flexible, supportive guidance that fits your real lifeEncouraging optimal fetal positioning to help baby settle into a smoother path for birth
+— I use a “good, better, best” approach to meet you where you’re at and offer flexible, supportive guidance that fits your real life—There is SUCH a link between exercise and nutrition and mental health, and many of the points bleed into pregnancy health and wellness as well

 Hospital policies, interventions, and newborn procedures